 The Expository Reading and Writing Course (ERWC) for Middle School.
 Gain the knowledge and acquire the materials to teach the newly released ERWC modules for 7th and 8th grades by participating in a 3-day Open Institute.September 14, and 15, and October 6 from 8:30 to 3:30.
 Breakfast, lunch, and all materials included.

-Our work with schools and districts has included providing ISAW professional development for English teachers from the Green Dot Schools and training of the trainers sessions in disciplinary literacies and the California Common Core State Standards for Lancaster High School.
-In addition, a $20,000 SEED grant from the National Writing Project supports our on-going Writer's Workshop Professional learning at Julie Korenstein Elementary School in response to the literacy requirements of the Common Core State Standards.
+Our work with schools and districts has included providing ISAW professional development for English teachers from the Green Dot Schools and training of the trainers sessions in disciplinary literacies and the California Common Core State Standards for the Fillmore Unified School Distruct, Lancaster High School, and several others.
 More information about in-service offerings HERE.

 We are excited about the many opportunities to improve writing and the teaching of writing in our service area.
 Please email us if you have suggestions for our Web site, ideas about programs you would like to see come to the Cal State Northridge Writing Project, or if you would like us to add your contact information to our email list.

 If you are a Teacher Consultant from another Writing Project and interested in working with us, please send us an email, giving your name, professional affiliation, and your home Writing Project.